 Padstow is a town and fishing port on the north coast of Cornwall.
-Padstow is full of history, heritage and most importantly fun!
+Padstow is full of history, heritage and - most importantly - fun!

-Accessibility to this beach is limited with steps and uneven surfaces.
-Those with mobility issues may find this difficult.
+Accessibility to this beach is limited with steps and uneven surfaces – visitors with mobility issues may find this difficult.
 Dog restrictions to the beach may apply throughout the year.
-There are no lifeguards who cover this beach and swimming here is strongly not advised as this particular destination has strong winds/tide.
+There are no lifeguards covering this beach and swimming here is strongly advised against as this particular destination has strong winds/tide.
 Unfortunately, there are no facilities at this beach and the closest shops are half a mile away.
 Parking can be found at Harbour Car Park.

-Accessibility to this beach is limited with uneven surfaces however, a path from the car park will take you to the front of beach please bear in mind that those with mobility issues may find this difficult.
-Dog restrictions do not apply here, and dogs are very much welcome.
-There are no lifeguards who cover this beach.
-Unfortunately, there are no facilities at this beach however, we highly suggest visiting Lellizzick Farmhouse on the way to the beach to pick up their famous Cornish cream teas.
+Accessibility to this beach is limited with uneven surfaces however, a path from the car park will take you to the front of the beach - please bear in mind that those with mobility issues may find this difficult.
+Dog restrictions do not apply here and dogs are very much welcome.
+There are no lifeguards covering this beach.
+Unfortunately, there are no facilities at this beach however we highly suggest visiting Lellizzick Farmhouse on the way to the beach to pick up their famous Cornish cream teas.
 Parking can be found at Harbour Cove Car Park.

-Hawkers Cove is a small quiet beach located near Padstow.
-There’s plenty to explore here for a fun filled family day out as this spot is perfect to escape the world, eat your way through scrumptious picnics and dip your toes in the sea.
+Hawkers Cove - is a small quiet beach located near Padstow.
+There is plenty to explore here for a fun filled family day out as this spot is perfect to escape the world, eat your way through scrumptious picnics and dip your toes in the sea.
 During low tide the beach extends to around 1.5 miles and joins up with Harbour Cove however, at high tide the beach disappears and the beach is cut off from Harbour Cove.
-Please keep an eye out on the tide times as you do not want to get caught out.
+Please keep an eye on the tide times as you do not want to get caught out.

-As this is an isolated beach accessibility to the beach is very limited with uneven surfaces and steep hills and those with mobility issues may find this difficult.
-Dog restrictions do not apply here, and dogs are very much welcome.
-There are no lifeguards who cover this beach.
-Unfortunately, there are no facilities at this beach and the closest place is just under a mile away at Padstow town.
+As this is an isolated beach, accessibility to the beach is very limited with uneven surfaces and steep hills and those with mobility issues may find this difficult.
+Dog restrictions do not apply here and dogs are very much welcome.
+There are no lifeguards at this beach.
+Unfortunately, there are no facilities at this beach and the closest place is just under a mile away at Padstow.
 Parking can be found at Harbour Cove Car Park .
-The car park is a few minutes’ walk away from the cove.
+The car park is a few minutes walk away from the cove.